geveh/GLOFsusceptibility/README.md

 ## References

-Fischer, M., Korup, O., Veh, G. and Walz, A.: Controls of outburst of Himalayan moraine-dammed lakes.
+Fischer, M., Korup, O., Veh, G., and A. Walz: Controls of outburst of Himalayan moraine-dammed lakes.
 The Cryosphere (submitted).

 ## Contact